 Mr. Cummings was amazing.
 He answered all of our questions candidly and without hesitation.
 He even got emotional when sharing the story of the loss of the person with whom he shared the voice of Tigger with, Paul Winchell.

 Walking into a room of eight enthusiastic women, all waiting on him, had to be a lot as it was, and he took it all in stride.
 We jumped in right away, and the questions continued steadily until the session was over….and it was over way too quick.
 Group photos and individual photos with Mr. Cummings followed, and then an amazing thing happened.

-See, my youngest daughter was a fan of Winnie the Pooh from as early as she could communicate what movie she wanted to watch.
+See, my youngest daughter was a fan of all of the adventures of Winnie the Pooh in the 100 acre wood from as early as she could communicate what movie she wanted to watch.
 Pooh!
 Pooh!
 Pooh!
 We heard it for hours, daily, and she had every single Winnie the Pooh movie, short, show, anything, that was available for purchase.
 She’d watch them all day, every day.
 Her shoes, her dresses, her shirts, her backpack, her socks, her sheets, her curtains…if we could buy it with Winnie the Pooh on them, she had them.

 There was also that time she flashed Winnie the Pooh at Disneyland, proudly showing him not her shoes, as we’d instructed her, but her under attire.
 Pooh, the perfect gentlemen, quickly covered his eyes as Devon tried to understand why he wasn’t as excited as she was.
 Shoes, Devon, your shoes!
 Ahhh, good memories.